vr0n/talist/README.md

 an inability to discover basic features (such as delete).

-Everything should be straightforward here: the middle keyboard row is where all of your most basic commands lie -- 'a' to add an item, 'd' to delete, 'h'/'l' to cycle.
+Everything should be straightforward here: the middle keyboard row is where all of your most basic commands lie -- `a` to add an item, `d` to delete, `h`/`l` to cycle.

-You can also edit/delete Boards with 'n' for "new" or 'x' to delete.
+You can also edit/delete Boards with `n` for "new" or `x` to delete.

-You can move Items from one board to another with 'm' for "move".
-And, you can seek further help by typing "?".
+You can move Items from one board to another with `m` for "move".
+And, you can seek further help by typing `?`.

 Requirements:
 Currently, this only works with shown nimble requirements and on Linux.
-This is because I manually call `os.execShellCmd` which needs a linux terminal emulator which basic GNU tools to operate.
+This is because I manually call `os.execShellCmd` which needs a Linux terminal emulator with basic GNU tools to operate.